myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="Создание приложения HBase с помощью Maven с последующим развертыванием в HDInsight на основе Windows | Microsoft Azure" description="Узнайте, как использовать Apache Maven для создания приложения Java для Apache HBase и его последующего развертывания в кластере Azure HDInsight на основе Windows." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Microsoft Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"